Purvis Short: Professional career

-He was traded to the Houston Rockets for Dave Feitl and a future first round pick prior to the 1987–88 campaign.
+He was traded to the Houston Rockets for Dave Feitl and a future first-round pick prior to the 1987–88 campaign.
 At the time of the trade, Short averaged 19.4 points per game in nine seasons with the Warriors and was sixth on the all-time scoring list while second in steals.
 He averaged 14.3 points per games in 81 games played that year, with 222 rebounds and 162 assists.
 The next season, Short had a career low 7.4 points per game in 65 games, 16 of them starts.
 Prior to the start of the 1989–90 season, Short signed as a free agent with the New Jersey Nets, where he played in all 82 games, starting 28 of them.
-He scored 29 points in a 109-101 win against the Charlotte Hornets on January 11.
+He scored 29 points in a 109–101 win against the Charlotte Hornets on January 11.
 He could not come to an agreement with the Nets over the term of his contract and retired at season's end.

 After leaving the NBA in 1990, Short took a year off basketball.
 In early 1991 he returned to play, this time in Israel for Hapoel Tel Aviv.
-Short led the team to a successful season that ended in a 3-2 loss to archrivals Maccabi Tel Aviv during the playoffs.
+Short led the team to a successful season that ended in a 3–2 loss to archrivals Maccabi Tel Aviv during the playoffs.
 He retired at the end of the season, in 1992.

 After basketball

 Short took a job with the NBA Players Association's Department of Player Programs, where he was later named director of the program in 1999.
-He was previously the NBA' Player's Union vice president from 1987–1990.
+He was previously the NBA' Players' Union vice president from 1987 to 1990.
 He was inducted to the Mississippi Sports Hall of Fame in 1999.
 He currently lives in Houston.